JiahuaWU/fundus-imaging/README.md

 # fundus-imaging
-Code developed for adversarial training on Kaggle Diabetic Retinopathy image dataset
+Code developed for adversarial training on Kaggle Diabetic Retinopathy image dataset.
+Still in progress.